inforlife/process/issues/fixes.md

 ## Name
 Few words that identify the correct or expected behavior.
 Name should include the verb *must*.

-An example of name is `Reset password must send only one email to account holder`.
+An example of a name is `Reset password must send only one email to account holder`.

 ## Description
 All available information regarding the problem.

 When possible, the description should link back to the GitHub Issue that originally implemented the feature.

-An example of description is
+An example of a description is

 {% highlight yaml %}
 When system administrator initiates a password reset, instead of receiving a single message, the account holder receives one email on each loaded locale.